 Kari Estes, a fall 2016 graduate of the Department of Dairy Science, started her research studies as an undergraduate student volunteer.
 Her contributions to laboratory resulted in several publications including one from her undergraduate work, another from her work between degrees, and two that she prepared from graduate work.
 She also has a popular press article drafted which will be submitted to a major trade publication after the scientific work is published.
 In 2016, Estes also presented her research at the International Symposium on Energy and Protein Metabolism and Nutrition in Poland.
 She has also been active in Phi Sigma and served as a teaching assistant.

-Kara Pitman, a graduate student in the Department of Plant Pathology, Physiology, and Weed Science, has helped shape and build the program.
-In addition to graduate research and classes, Pitman is the diagnostician for the Virginia Weed Identification Clinic, which is a service provided to stakeholders to identify unknown plant and weed samples through Virginia Cooperative Extension.
+Kara Pittman, a graduate student in the Department of Plant Pathology, Physiology, and Weed Science, has helped shape and build the program.
+In addition to graduate research and classes, Pittman is the diagnostician for the Virginia Weed Identification Clinic, which is a service provided to stakeholders to identify unknown plant and weed samples through Virginia Cooperative Extension.
 She has presented her research at Extension meetings, field days, and scientific conferences.
-Pitman has curiosity and work ethic to rival any top graduate student, but her outlook is unmatched.
+Pittman has curiosity and work ethic to rival any top graduate student, but her outlook is unmatched.
 She maintains a smile on the longest, hottest days in the field, even when things don’t go according to plan.